-Look at the latest LinkedIn poll from pharma digital guru Len Starnes (ex of Bayer) and you’ll get a very vivid sense of the viewpoints unleashed when the topic of multichannel marketing comes up.
+Look at the latest LinkedIn poll from pharma digital guru Len Starnes (ex-Bayer) and you’ll get a very vivid sense of the viewpoints unleashed when the topic of multichannel marketing comes up.

 The poll asks the question “Will pharma marketing become de facto multichannel marketing in future?” and despite more than 200 votes and an overwhelming agreement (perhaps skewed by vendors and consultancies answering alongside their industry colleagues) that yes, this will happen “within five years”, the multitude of comments point to a slightly less positive attitude.